Design-led Food & Travel

 Chateau Les Carrasses – Languedoc, France

 Driving through Languedoc’s undulating green and ochre-hued countryside, under deep blue skies, along the tree-lined Canal du Midi and through seemingly endless vineyards sets the scene perfectly for a truly unexpected and impressive first view of Chateau Les Carrasses.
 Newly opened in July 2012, Les Carrasses is many things to many people: at once a boutique retreat, self-catering family resort, a winery and private member’s club.
 And it seems to work.
-Beds are… Read more
+Beds are super-comfy and all… Read more

 19 September 2011 1 Comment